Hot Jupiters are Inflated Primarily by Shallow Heating: Results and Discussion

 \section{Results and Discussion}

 We show an example corner plot from retrievals on WASP-6\,b (green) and CoRoT-25\,b (blue) in Figure \ref{fig:individualPosteriorExample}.
 Our model allows a relatively young planet such as WASP-6\,b to be larger due to either delayed cooling or a less dense envelope caused by a lower bulk metallicity.
 This manifests in the posterior as a degeneracy between the planet's bulk metallicity $Z_p$ and intrinsic luminosity reduction factor $f_{\text{L}}$.
-On the other hand, a planet like CoRoT-25\,b (Fig. \ref{fig:individualPosteriorExample}, right) is too old to be affected by delayed cooling, having already reached its equilibrium size (see Sec. \ref{sec:thermalEvolutionModel}).
+On the other hand, a planet like CoRoT-25\,b (Fig. \ref{fig:individualPosteriorExample}, right) is too old to be affected by delayed cooling, having already reached thermal equilibrium where its size is coupled to its host star's evolution (see Sec. \ref{sec:thermalEvolutionModel}).
 Such planets are immune to the $Z_p$-$f_{\text{L}}$ degeneracy, making them a natural control group for delayed cooling and useful for constraining the population mean heat factor $H$.
 These examples show that a single planet cannot provide enough information to fully constrain $f_{\text{L}}$, making a population-level analysis necessary.

 Next, we show the results of our hierarchical Bayesian inferences in Figure \ref{fig:finalPosteriors}.
 Each corner plot in Figure \ref{fig:finalPosteriors} shows the posterior and covariance for our population mean heat factor $H$ and intrinsic luminosity reduction factor $f_{\text{L}}$.
 These parameters are uncorrelated, indicating that the delayed cooling effect we see is not biased by or an artifact of our thermal evolution model's equation of state choice.
 We vary the value of each retrieved planet's initial specific entropy from $s_{\text{init}}=11~k_B/\text{baryon}$ to $s_{\text{init}}=9~k_B/\text{baryon}$ in increments of $0.5~k_B/\text{baryon}$.
 These represent the range between ``hot start'' and ``cold start'' giant planet formation models \citep{Marley2007} to avoid limiting our modeling to a particular assumption about how the planet initially formed.
-Nevertheless, our results are consistent with one another for each value of $s_{\text{init}}$.
+We note that the shape of the posterior for the $s_{\text{init}}=11~k_B/\text{baryon}$ case is more jagged in comparison the other posteriors; we attribute this to the greater influence of the youngest planets in our sample on it, with their samples being preferred more strongly compared to the posteriors with the lower values of $s_{\text{init}}$.
+Regardless, our results are consistent with one another for each value of $s_{\text{init}}$.